 The M.Sc. will provide you with a comprehensive foundation in economics and finance.
 After attending, you will be able to address problems in finance and banking by also using your knowledge of economic theory to gain additional insights.
 Moreover, a rigorous training in econometrics will allow you to make sound empirical investigations.

 For those wishing to continue deepen their studies, the M.Sc. provides you with a number of opportunities.
-Graduates from EMCF can apply for two-year master programs offered by the Department of Economics and law.
-In such a case, they will be directly enrolled to the second year, as all the exams pursued during the M.Sc. in Economics of Money, Credit and Finance will be automatically recognized as fulfilling the first year of the Degree.
-The Department offers two programs, entirely taught in English, they are the Master of Science in Macroeconomic policies and financial markets (LM-56) and the Master of Science in Competition and market regulation (LM-56).
-They can apply to other programs in Italy or abroad (exam validations will then depend on the specific regulation of the host institution).
+Graduates from EMCF can apply for two-year graduate programs offered by the Department of Economics and law.
+In such a case, if admitted, they can be directly enrolled to the second year.
+The Department offers two programs, entirely taught in English, they are the two-year masters in Macroeconomic policies and financial markets (LM-56) and in Competition and market regulation (LM-56).
+Students can also apply to other programs in Italy or abroad (exam validations will then depend on the specific regulation of the host institution).
 Graduates wishing to pursue their studies outside Italy can apply for a scholarship to study to some M.Sc.
 Finance Programmes to prestigious Finance Departments in London.
-These scholarships help covering the tuitions fees, and are conditional to obtaining an adequate IELTS certification.
 Either paths will help those aiming for a subsequent doctoral degree (PhD).